 The objective of logical database design methodology is to interpret the conceptual data model into a logical data model and then authorize this model to check whether it is structurally correct and able to support the required transactions or not.

-In this step of database development life cycle, the main purpose is to translate the conceptual data model created in conceptual methodology (of the previous chapter) into a logical data model of the data requirements of the enterprise.
+In this step of the database development life cycle, the main purpose is to translate the conceptual data model created in conceptual methodology (of the previous chapter) into a logical data model of the data requirements of the enterprise.
 This objective can be achieved by following the activities given below:

 - Obtain the relations for the logical data model